 MY SENSOR ISN’T WORKING.
 WHO CAN HELP ME?

-Please check the tutorials carefully, then review the technical documentation on Github.
-Your questions can also be posted to the hackAIR platform.
+Please check the tutorials carefully, then review the technical documentation.
 To contact hackAIR, email us at email@example.com or tweet us @hack_air.
 We’ll do our best to get back to you within a few days.

 WHERE DO I UPLOAD A PHOTO OF THE SKY?